Skip to content

 Purpose

-During normal recording, Rapise Learns about the Objects you interact with.
+During normal recording, Rapise learns about the objects you interact with.
 If, for some reason, Rapise cannot learn an object, you can create a Simulated Object.
-Rapise identifies a simulated object by its location in the Window or Dialog and can perform certain generic actions on it, such as Click and SendKeys.
-This works in the reverse sense also.
-That is, if Rapise cannot identify an object, or, for example, you click outside any defined object in the AUT's UI, Rapise will create a simulated object to represent the action.
+Rapise identifies a simulated object by its location in the window or dialog and can perform certain generic actions on it, such as Click and SendKeys.
+The reverse is also true: if Rapise cannot identify an object, or if, for example, you click outside any defined object in the AUT's UI, Rapise will create a simulated object to represent the action.

 Value

-Not all objects on a screen are standard or can be recognized by the libraries loaded.
-Some are compound objects, consisting of two or more individual objects that work together to deliver a UI effect or behaviour.
-Simulated objects fill in the blanks to allow Rapise to cause an event outside the normal set of objects.
+Not all objects on a screen are standard or can be recognized by the loaded libraries.
+Some are compound objects, consisting of two or more individual objects that work together to deliver a UI effect or behavior.
+Simulated objects fill in the gaps by enabling Rapise to perform actions on elements not explicitly recognized as standard objects.

 See Also